ssi-anik/laravel-broadcast-demo/README.md

 **THIS PROJECT DOESN'T BOTHER REGARDING SECURITY.
 IT'S UPTO YOU HOW YOU WANT TO IMPLEMENT SECURITY**

 ### Requirements
 This project comes with Docker.
-If using docker, to minimize the docker build time, the project requires to `php`, `composer`, `node`, `npm`/`yarn` in your local machine.
+If using docker, to minimize the docker build time, the project requires to `php`, `composer`, `node`, `npm` or `yarn` in your local machine.

 ### Installation
 - Clone this repository.